MikeHodges-IT/Mathanator/README.md

 ## Contributing

-We welcome contributions to Mathanador!
+We welcome contributions to Mathanator!
 If you have suggestions for improvements or new features, please feel free to fork the repository and submit a pull request.

 ## License